Scott Mead

 Scott Mead is an American fine art photographer, philanthropist, and investor currently based in London.
-After an early career in photography, Mead relocated to London in 1988, where as a partner at Goldman Sachs, he became known for overseeing and negotiating large telecommunications and technology mergers.
-In 2000 he was chief advisor on Vodafone's $200 billion buyout of Mannesmann, considered the largest corporate takeover in history.
-After joining Apax Partners in 2006, Mead joined the investment group of the Boston Celtics before co-founding Richmond Park Partners (RPP) in 2007.
+He is a former managing director and partner of Goldman Sachs, London where he became known for overseeing and negotiating large telecommunications and technology mergers, including, in 2000, as chief advisor to Vodafone's nearly $200 billion buyout of Mannesmann, the largest corporate acquisition in history.
+During 2011 through 2025, his photography work has been shown in over a dozen Royal Academy Summer Exhibitions.

-A photographer, his prints have been included in the Royal Academy Summer Exhibition every year since 2011.
-BBC's Culture Show profiled his work in 2012, and Mead published his aerial photography and philosophy book Above the Clouds in October 2017.

-Founder and chairman of the philanthropic Mead Family Foundation, Mead is involved with organizations such as the Tate Foundation, the International Center of Photography, the University of the Arts, The Photographers' Gallery, and the Women's Tennis Association (WTA).
-He has also supported programs at educational institutions such as Phillips Academy, Cambridge University, Harvard University, and University of Pennsylvania Law School.

 Early life and education

 Scott Mead was born in Washington, DC.
 His father, James M. Mead, was a businessperson.
 With extended family based out of Erie, Pennsylvania during his youth, Mead's grandfather John J. Mead Jr. had been a press journalist and photographer for the Erie Times-News, founded and owned by the Mead family.
-After accompanying his grandfather on assignments as a small child, Mead picked up photography after he was given one of his grandfather's cameras at age thirteen.
+After accompanying his grandfather on assignments as a small child, Mead learned photography after he was given one of his grandfather's cameras at age thirteen.
 Mead taught himself how to develop photographs in his parents' basement.
 He attended high school at Phillips Academy in Andover, Massachusetts, graduating in 1973.
 In 1974 he began attending Harvard College.
 At Harvard he majored in American history and literature, also focusing on the visual arts under professors such as William Eggleston.
 Mead graduated cum laude with a Bachelor of Arts (BA) degree in 1977.
-After receiving the Harvard Scholar award that year to attend Cambridge University, in 1979 he graduated Cambridge's Emmanuel College with a Master of Philosophy.
+After receiving the Harvard Scholar award that year to attend Cambridge University, in 1979 he graduated Emmanuel College, Cambridge with a Master of Philosophy.
 Mead subsequently received a J.D. from the University of Pennsylvania law school in 1982.